asyrul21/recode-beginner-python/lectures/week-6/README.md

    How many numbers do you want in the Fibonacci sequence?: 10 0, 1, 1, 2, 3, 5, 8, 13, 21, 34
    ```

+## Part 2: The Easy Part

+Read on articles on the web about:

+_Passing by Value vs Passing by Reference_

+This is a crucial concept in programming.
+Althought in Python variables are passed into functions by reference.
+However, in other languages like C++, you may choose either to pass by reference or value.
+Therefore, it is essential for you to know the difference between the two.

+An example of such article can be found [here](https://www.educative.io/edpresso/pass-by-value-vs-pass-by-reference).